History of the Philippines: Tondo

-The people of Tondo had developed a culture that is predominantly Hindu and Buddhist, they were also good agriculturists, and lived through farming and aquaculture.
-During its existence, it grew to become one of the most prominent and wealthy kingdom states in precolonial Philippines due to heavy trade and connections with several neighboring nations such as China and Japan.

-Due to its very good relations with Japan, the Japanese called Tondo as Luzon, even a famous Japanese merchant, Luzon Sukezaemon, went as far as to change his surname from Naya to Luzon.
-Japan's interaction with Philippine states have precedence in the 700s when Austronesian peoples like the Hayato and Kumaso settled in Japan and culturally mediated with the locals and their Austronesian kin to the south, served at the Imperial court and sometimes waged battles in Japan.
-Japan also imported Mishima ware manufactured in Luzon.
-In 900 CE, the lord-minister Jayadewa presented a document of debt forgiveness to Lady Angkatan and her brother Bukah, the children of Namwaran.
+In 900 CE, the Lord of Pailah Jayadewa presented a document of debt forgiveness to Lady Angkatan and her brother Bukah, the children of Namwaran.
 This is described in the Philippines' oldest known document, the Laguna Copperplate Inscription.

-The Chinese also mention a polity called "Luzon."
-This is believed to be a reference to Maynila since Portuguese and Spanish accounts from the 1520s explicitly state that "Luçon" and "Maynila" were "one and the same", although some historians argue that since none of these observers actually visited Maynila, "Luçon" may simply have referred to all the Tagalog and Kapampangan polities that rose up on the shores of Manila Bay.

 Cainta

 Cainta was a fortified upriver polity in present-day Rizal province that occupied both shores of an arm of the Pasig River.
-The river bisected it in the middle, a moat surrounded its log walls and stone bulwarks armed with native cannons (Lantakas) and the city itself was encased by Bamboo thickets.
+The river bisected it in the middle, a moat surrounded its log walls and stone bulwarks armed with native cannons (Lantakas), and the city itself was encased by Bamboo thickets.

 Namayan

 Map of Namayan (pink) under Lakantagkan according to the accounts of Felix Huerta.
 Calatondongan, Dibag, Pinacauasan and Yamagtogon are missing.
 Meycatmon's location is unclear.

 Namayan, also a Pasig river polity, arose as a confederation of local barangays.
 Local tradition says that it achieved its peak in the 11th–14th centuries.
 Archeological findings in Santa Ana have produced the oldest evidence of continuous habitation among the Pasig-river polities, pre-dating artifacts found within the historical sites of Maynila and Tondo.